The Art of War

 Military World has posted an intriguing yet informative video discussing BAE’s Atlas unmanned combat system.
 Atlas, which stands for Autonomous Tactical Light Armour System (ATLAS) Collaborative Combat Variant (CCV), could well become one of the first unmanned combat systems to be fielded by a major combatant, although no nation has yet to sign on to the program.
 Interestingly, it doesn’t appear as if Australia, where the Atlas is being developed, will serve with the Australian Army.
 This could change should the Atlas prove its worth against and alongside crewed combat systems.

-While Atlas is being created to operate without a crew, nor is it intended to ferry troops into battle like a traditional infantry fighting vehicle, is it being designed with a “man in the loop”, meaning a human operator is tasked with identifying and potentially firing upon enemy troops, drones and aircraft within range of the vehicle, thereby reducing the likelihood of fratricide from occurring.
-Its not clear if Atlas will eventually see service with Ukrainian forces in their war against Russia, thereby giving the system a chance to prove its value alongside other crewed combat systems.
+While Atlas is being created to operate without a crew, nor is it intended to ferry troops into battle like a traditional infantry fighting vehicle, it is being designed from the ground up with a “man in the loop”, meaning a human operator must first identify enemy troops, drones and aircraft within range of the vehicle before firing, thereby reducing the likelihood of fratricide.
+Its not clear if Atlas will eventually see service with Ukrainian forces in their war against Russia, thereby giving the system a chance to prove its value alongside a myriad of crewed combat systems.

 For more information on Atlas, visit the manufacturer’s web site at BAE Systems.